 - St Peter’s Basilica sits on top of a burial ground.
 After a fire destroyed much of Rome, then Emperor Nero accused Christians of starting the fire and killed as many as he could by burning them at the stake, crucifying them and using wild beasts to tear them apart.
 Saint Peter was among the dead as the first Bishop of Rome.
 The Basilica was built over the catacombs and St. Peter’s supposed grave.

 Have you been to the Vatican?
-If yes, how long was your wait in line?
+If yes, how long was your wait in line or did you opt for an early morning Vatican tour?
 Would you recommend it as a must visit for others?